Memotech-Bill/CamTest/README.md

 This program has been developed to try and gain some understanding of the use of libcamera on Raspberry Pi, and test the effect of the various controls.

+Since my interest is in capturing multiple still images, this program has only a single "Still" stream, no seperate "Viewfinder" stream.

 It is very much a work in progress, but it sort of works sometimes.

 Compilation requires: